 How Much Does It Cost?

-Most medical insurances cover brain rehabilitation therapy.
+Most medical insurances cover brain rehabilitation.
 Thankfully, our goal is to provide you with the help you need even if you don’t have insurance.
 Therefore, we keep our prices affordable.
+Contact our office and we can walk you through your payment options.